 BEAR GRYLLS OBE, has become known worldwide as one of the most recognized faces of survival and outdoor adventure.
 Trained from a young age in martial arts, Grylls went on to spend three years as a soldier in the British Special Forces, as part of 21 SAS Regiment.
 It was here that he perfected many of the survival skills that his fans all over the world enjoy, as he pits himself against the worst of Mother Nature.

 Despite a free-fall parachuting accident in Africa, where he broke his back in three places and endured many months in and out of military rehabilitation, Grylls recovered and went on to become one of the youngest climbers ever to reach the summit of Mount Everest.

-He is married to Shara, and they live between a houseboat on the Thames in London and a private island off the Welsh coast.
+He is married to Shara, with three boys and they live between a houseboat on the Thames in London and a private island off the Welsh coast.

 Bear’s life motto is simple: courage and kindness . . . and never give up!

 *Head to Bear's website to explore what else Bear has been up to*